plausible/docs/docs/self-hosting.md

 In our hosting repo, you'll find useful example configurations in case you're already running [Nginx](https://github.com/plausible/hosting/tree/master/reverse-proxy#nginx) or [Traefik 2](https://github.com/plausible/hosting/tree/master/reverse-proxy#traefik-2).

+### 3. External Databases

+There are some cavaets to consider when running your own databases:

+##### Postgres
+The user needs the role superuser for setting up certain modules on the database If the database already exists prior to running docker-compose up, please remove `&& /entrypoint.sh db createdb` in the command of the plausible service section inside docker-compose.yml.
+However, this will also prevent the Clickhouse database from being created, see below.

+##### Clickhouse
+If you receive an error upon startup that for some reason the database does not exist, you can create it 'manually' via this docker run: make sure that --link, --net, --host, and the name of the db  receive the right parameter values according to the running setup

+`docker run -it --net plausible_default --rm --link plausible_events_db_1:clickhouse-server yandex/clickhouse-client --host plausible_plausible_events_db_1  --query "CREATE DATABASE IF NOT EXISTS plausible_events_db"`

 :::note
 Self-hosting our analytics product is free as in beer.
 You only need to pay for your server and whatever cost there is associated with running a server.
 You never have to pay any fees to us, only to your cloud server provider.
 If you choose to self-host Plausible you can [become a sponsor](https://github.com/sponsors/plausible) which is a great way to give back to the community and to contribute to the long-term sustainability of the project.
 Simply put, we treat sponsors like paying customers which means you can receive guaranteed priority support.
 :::